-As seen in Figure A-5, the percentage of non-white population in Santa Barbara is highest within the Westside, Lower West, Lower East, Milpas, and Eastside neighborhoods of the City.
+As seen in Figure B-4, the percentage of non-White population in Santa Barbara is highest within the Westside, Lower West, Lower East, Milpas, and Eastside neighborhoods of the City.
+A similar pattern can be found on the PSA map (Figure B-1) and is further reinforced under the History of Fair Housing section and the historical narrative sourced from the City's Draft Historic Context Statement.